Submission Guidelines for Publishers

 However, a book in our pages is a seed sown, a seed that will have the chance of entering the consciousness of all our readers, both in the pages of our print edition (5,000 copies going worldwide) and in our online version.
 Using NBG in a targeted fashion, working together, pooling our information and keeping the dialogue about German-language literature open and ongoing, we are sure you will find the modest fee we charge you, the publisher, for a book that makes the final selection (no fee of course for the initial work we put it, including the report we commission) is money well spent.
 We’ll work hard with you to ensure that it is.

-The deadline for submissions for the Spring 2017 issue will be on 30 November 2016.
+The deadline for submissions for the Autumn 2017 issue is 2 June 2017.